microsoft/service-fabric-services-and-actors-dotnet/README.md

 For branches, please see [Branching Information](CONTRIBUTING.md#BranchingInformation)

-## Development
-We are currently working on transitioning all development to GitHub.
-For the time being we are continuing to do our own development internally.
-Upon each release of the SDK, we will push our latest changes to GitHub.
-We intend to bring more of our development process and tools into the open over time.

 ## Releases and Support
 Official releases from Microsoft of the NuGet packages in this repo are released directly to NuGet and Web Platform Installer.
 Get the latest official release [here](http://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-VS2015).